jochenjonc/blog-component-state/README.md

 }
 ```

-In this way we get rid of thinking about subscriptions in the component at all.
+In this way, we get rid of thinking about subscriptions in the component at all.

 ## The Late Subscriber Problem